engineering-collaboration/book/docs/book/collaborating-within-a-codebase/README.md

 ---
-title: The Anatomy of a Code Change
+title: Collaborating within a Codebase
-description: The Anatomy of a Code Change covers the day-to-day processes for streamlining technical product development.
+description: Collaborating within a Codebase covers the day-to-day processes for streamlining technical product development.
 It focuses on a solid foundation of CI/CD which can be extended by our organization.
 Utilizing automation we can reduce cognitive load and ensure consistent deliveries of our product.
 ---

-# The Anatomy of a Code Change
+# Collaborating within a Codebase

 Part three of this book covers the day-to-day processes for streamlining technical product development.
 It focuses on a solid foundation of CI/CD which can be extended by our organization.
 Utilizing automation we can <!-- vale write-good.Weasel = NO -->significantly<!-- vale write-good.Weasel = YES --> reduce cognitive load and ensure consistent deliveries of our product.